BCCDC-PHL/WasteFlow/README.md

 --combine_reps This allows multiple sequencing replicates to be combined into one file containing all forward reads and one file containing all reverse reads.

 --annotate_snps This will produce a table of annotated mutations for each sample.
 Currently variants are called by Freebayes and annotated with SnpEff.
+NOTE: this behaviour (ie. vcf2table process) is automatically active if you are using --rerun_mut.

 --primerless_reads
 --primer_pairs